grantbradshaw/vgc-ai/README.md

 ## Future Work
 - "Production" Database
 	- Fill out details of moves & create a many to many table to reflect learnsets of Pokemon.
+- Create a table to reflect thfe actual set of legal Pokemon in each regulation.

 ## References
 - Bulbapedia, under https://bulbapedia.bulbagarden.net/wiki/Bulbapedia:Copyrights